 And now for the last and final part of our Practice Exam Test Question series on how to price & MTM IRS (Interest Rate Swaps).
 In our first post, we walked through the process of building an annualized forward curve and then extending it to semiannual rates.
 In this post, we will take the forward curve generated in the previous post and use it answer our Interest Rate Swaps (swap rate) and mark to market (valuation) questions.

-Here is the projected zero and forward rates curve from our previous post, posted here for convenience.
+The projected zero and forward rates curve from our previous post is posted here for convenience.
 Before you proceed further please take a quick look at the interest rate swap pricing free study guide to review our approach and methodology.

 Here is the output from our solution Excel Sheet.
 The approach is as per interest rate swap pricing free study guide.
-The projected forward rates are as per the results above and were driven in the projected forward rates using bootstrapping post.
+The projected forward rates were derived in the projected forward rates using bootstrapping post.
 As you can see that the trick here was recognizing that we didn’t have a normal interest rate swap but a forward starting amortizing swap and then adjust the pricing approach accordingly.

 a) The exact breakeven swap rate is 13.718% and the breakeven value of each leg (fixed and floating) is 3.001609 million.